harrypmdev/worthing-sw/README.md

 ## Use of Agile Methods to Reach Project Goals

 The relationship between project goals, implemented user stories and site pages is shown below:
-(Full user stories including the user perspective statements, completion criteria and tasks can be found on the relevant GitHub project page)

 <details>
 <summary> Reminder of Project Goals </summary>